embrace-io/embrace-react-native-sdk/DEVELOPING.md

 ## Releasing

-1. Create a release branch off of main
+1. Create a release branch off of main and push it to origin
 2. Make sure you are logged into the npmjs registry (`npm login`)
 3. Release to npm with `yarn publish-modules`, you will be prompted to choose the version number to update to
 4. Check https://www.npmjs.com/org/embrace-io, the latest versions should have been published